theirish81/frags/README.md

 # Frags (WORK IN PROGRESS!)

-A Go library for fragmenting JSON Schema documents into sessions and phases to optimize AI API interactions.
+**Frags** is a Go library that allows you to define and execute complex, multi-step data extraction plans using AI.
+It works by fragmenting a large JSON Schema into smaller, sequential "sessions" and "phases."
+This enables you to build robust, iterative interactions with AI models, making it ideal for tasks like structured data extraction from documents, progressive data collection from users, or any scenario where you need to manage a complex, stateful conversation with an AI.

 ## Overview

 Frags enables you to break down complex JSON Schema structures into smaller, sequential fragments (phases and sessions).
 This is particularly useful when working with AI APIs that have output token limits, allowing you to process large schemas iteratively while maintaining a single source of truth.

 The library is designed to be used in three ways, each building on the last:
 1. **Standalone Schema**: Use the `Schema` type to manually fragment a schema by phase.
-2. **Schema + SessionManager**: Use the `SessionManager` to define and manage multiple "sessions" against a single schema, loaded from a file (e.g. YAML).
+2. **Schema + SessionManager**: Use the `SessionManager` to define and manage multiple "sessions" against a single
+3. schema, loaded from a file (e.g. YAML).
-3. **Schema + SessionManager + Runner**: Use the `Runner` to automate the entire process of running sessions and phases, including loading resources and calling an AI API.
+3. **Schema + SessionManager + Runner**: Use the `Runner` to automate the entire process of running sessions and phases,
+4. including loading resources and calling an AI API.

 ## The Problem